oskardudycz/event-driven.io/content/posts/2021-02-24--partial_typescript/index.en.md

 This is cool, but how can we do it with proper typing and not taking shortcuts with casting?

 **There are 3 things to cover:**
-1. _reduce_ in TypeScript is a generic method, and allows to provide the result type generic parameter.
+1. _reduce_ in TypeScript is a generic method.
+It allows to provide the result type as a parameter.
 It doesn't have to be the same as type of the array elements.
 2. You can also use optional param to provide the default value for accumulation.
-3. Use [Partial<Type>](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype) as the generic reduce param.
+3. Use [Partial&lt;Type&gt;](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype) as the generic reduce param.
 It constructs a type with all properties of Type set to optional.
 This utility will return a type that represents all subsets of a given type.
 This is extremely important, as TypeScript forces you to define all required properties.
 We'll be merging different states of the aggregate state into the final one.
 Only the first event (_SeatReserved_) will provide all required fields.
-The other events will just do a partial update (_SeatChanged_ only changes the seatId).
+The other events will just do a partial update (_SeatChanged_ only changes the _seatId_).

 Let's see how it works in practice: